 Winnipeg to Churchill is approximately 1,000 kilometres as the crow flies, and the two are found at near north and south opposites of one another in Manitoba.
 However, there are no paved roads that lead directly to Churchill, making this route slightly more complicated than others in the province.
 If you plan on visiting Churchill, your journey will have to involve a train or a plane at some point; there is currently no way to drive a car or take a bus to Churchill.

 If you do want to drive the majority of the way to Churchill, most people drive from Winnipeg to Thompson and then take the train or fly from there.
 More on that below.

 Without a doubt, the fastest and the most convenient way to get from Winnipeg to Churchill is by plane.
 Thankfully, there are many flights from Winnipeg to Churchill per week during tourist season, although air service is indeed available all year round.
 We highly recommend booking your flight well in advance of your trip, because flights fill up quickly, especially in polar bear season.

 Calm Air is the best airline to get you from Winnipeg to Churchill (and, often, the only one).
-Your flight will depart from the Winnipeg James Armstrong Richardson International Airport and arrive at the Churchill Airport.
+Your flight will depart from Winnipeg James Armstrong Richardson International Airport and arrive at Churchill Airport.
 Flying to Churchill from Winnipeg takes approximately two hours, but be prepared for inclement weather to possibly delay or even cancel your flight; you are travelling to the rugged North, after all!